osteel/docker-tutorial/README.md

 Access it from your browser.

-Or using "make" command to run the same commands above:
+Or use "make" command to run the same two commands above:

     $ make dockerup
     $ make dockerip